senihergordugumde/FLL/README.md

 Basically we have 2 methods.
 Maybe you want to use your python list.
 So you can try this.

-fll.findLocation(api,data,toExcel)
+fll.findLocation(api, data, toExcel)

-api = "Api that taken from Google"
+- api = "Api that taken from Google"

-data = Your data list in python
+- data = Your data list in python

-toExcel = It's a boolean variable.
+- toExcel = It's a boolean variable.
 Do you want an excel file?
 If yes try True or 1

 ----
 Another situation.
 If you want to use data in excel file you can use this method.

-data = fll.useExcel(excelFile,column)
+data = fll.useExcel(excelFile, column)

-fll.findLocation(api,data,toExcel)
+fll.findLocation(api, data, toExcel)

-Explain
+#### Explain

-  excelFile = "Your excel file location"
+- excelFile = "Your excel file location"

-  column = "Column names which includes your data"
+- column = "Column names which includes your data"